ScriptFUSION/Porter/README.md

 Testing
 -------

-Porter is almost fully unit tested.
+Porter is fully unit tested.
 Run the tests with the `composer test` command.

 Contributing
 ------------